casarock/my_corona/README.md

 # My Corona

-Just four Jupyter Notebooks I've used to analyse COVID-19 data provided by [JHU CSSE](https://systems.jhu.edu/)
+Just some Jupyter Notebooks I've used to analyse COVID-19 data provided by [JHU CSSE](https://systems.jhu.edu/)

 You need a Python evironment with Pandas and Matplotlib installed.
 Start with `COVID-19 Confirmed Time